oppia/creator-documentation/docs/admins/assignskill.rst

    *Fig. 6*

 4. Select the question's level of difficulty—Easy, Medium or Hard—and click **Done**.
-If there were :ref:`rubrics <rubrics>` written for these levels when the skill was created, you will see them here.
+If there were rubrics written for these levels when the skill was created, you will see them here.

 5. The **Question Editor** box opens.
 This works just like an :ref:`Exploration Editor <createcontent>` where you can create questions, add interactions, responses and feedback.
 At least one of the answer groups must be marked as correct.
 You also have to add a hint in order to publish the question.
 For some interactions like **Text Input**, you will be required to add a *solution* to the hint, which must correspond with one of the correct answer groups.